Court Square–23rd Street station: Exits

 This station has an elevated station house beneath the tracks at the extreme south end.
 A single staircase from each platform goes down to a combined waiting area and crossunder, where a turnstile bank provides entrance and exit from the station.
 Near these staircases, one elevator leads from each platform to the mezzanine.
 Outside fare control, there is a token booth; an elevator and two staircases go down to the northwestern corner of 45th Road and 23rd Street.
 Two escalators and a staircase, located within an enclosed structure, lead directly to the complex's underground mezzanine area via a new transfer passageway.
 The northbound platform's elevator also leads to the underground mezzanine within fare control, stopping at the station house level but bypassing the street along the way.
 The southbound platform's elevator only connects that platform to the station house.
 A single staircase also leads to the southwestern corner of 45th Road and 23rd Street.
 It is signposted as serving only the Flushing Line station, as opposed to all three stations of the complex.

+The original station house, demolished as part of the 2011 renovation, had a relatively simple design.
+The exterior walls of the old station house were clad in painted metal.
+There were wooden windows to the north, south, and east.
+On the southern facade of the old station house, there were square panels below each window, as well as a set of three-by-three windows.
+There was a standing-seam metal roof above the southern part of the station house.
+The floor of the station house was made of concrete (divided by wooden strips) and supported by a wooden deck.
+Inside the station house was a station agent's booth on the south wall, a bank of turnstiles in the center, and three staff rooms to the north.
+The ceiling of the station house was made of concrete, which was painted.

 The station house formerly had two more staircases leading to either eastern corner, as well as another staircase to the northwestern corner.
-In June 2011, they were replaced by the in-system transfer to the underground platforms, which added a new staircase to the former southeast corner of the intersection.
+These staircases had simple railings and were covered by cantilevered canopies.
+The former staircases at the northeastern and southeastern corners of 45th Road and 23rd Street were replaced in June 2011 by the in-system transfer to the underground platforms, which added a new staircase to the former southeast corner of the intersection.
 As part of the project, a short strip of 45th Road between 23rd Street and Jackson Avenue was de-mapped, while the adjacent Albert Short Triangle was renovated.
 In the early 20th century, there were requests for an additional entrance from 23rd Street at the north end of the station, but this was never constructed.